 Great Barrier Reef | Anthropocene Project

-An art and science encounter with Vulnerable species on Queensland’s Great Barrier Reef and Wet Tropics.
+Art and science species encounters on Queensland’s Great Barrier Reef and Wet Tropics coastal regions.

 Studio research on endangered and extinct Australian birds began in 2007 after visiting the Queensland Museum to see the 2006 Night parrot specimen.
 This led to an interdisciplinary practice-led research PhD project undertaken at RMIT Melbourne (2012-2016) documenting extinct Australian bird specimens held in global natural history museum archives.
 The PhD exhibition was part of the inaugural World Science Festival Brisbane in March 2016.

 ‘Extinction flock: 29 extinct Australian bird specimens’ (2013-2016, 29 proxy specimen paintings).
 Collection of the University of Queensland Art Museum.

 ‘Extinct Australian Birds: Fieldwork’ (2012-2014, Monograph, 225 pages, global Natural History Museum archive photographs).
 Collection of the Artist.